 If you have any of the conditions mentioned, talk to your doctor.
-They may refer you to a gynaecologist for more information.
+They may refer you to a gynaecologist.

 For more information, resources and references, visit jeanhailes.org.au/healtha-z/ovaries-uterus/hysterectomy

 Jean Hailes for Women's Health